girishjjain/DevResx/scala.md

 ### Hierarchy
 * Every class inherits from a common superclass named `Any`
 * Just as `Any` is a superclass of every other class, `Nothing` is a subclass of every other class
 * Type `Nothing` is at the very bottom of Scala’s class hierarchy; it is a subtype of every other type.
 However, there exists no values of this type whatsoever.
+Technically, an exception throw has type `Nothing`.
 * The root class `Any` has two subclasses: `AnyVal` and `AnyRef`. `AnyVal` is the parent class of every built-in value class in Scala. `AnyRef` is base class of all reference classes in Scala.
 On Java platform, `AnyRef` is just an alias for `Object` class.
 * Scala classes also inherit from a marker trait called `ScalaObject`.
 * Class `Null` is the type of `null` reference; it’s a subclass of every reference class.
 Null isn’t compatible with value types.